 - Viral infections, such as distemper, parvovirus and coronavirus

 - Diseases, such as kidney disease, cancer and stomach ulcers

 - Ingesting poisons like rat poison, antifreeze, pesticides or household drugs, like acetaminophen and aspirin

 The most common reasons for regurgitation are:

-- The breed of the dog.
-While regurgitation can occur for any dog, it's more common in breeds including the shar-pei, German shepherd, Great Dane, Irish setter, Labrador retriever, miniature schnauzer, Newfoundland and wire fox terrier, notes Wag!.
+- Congenital esophageal disease (megaesophagus), which is more common in breeds including the shar-pei, German shepherd, Great Dane, Irish setter, Labrador retriever, miniature schnauzer, Newfoundland and wire fox terrier

 When to Be Concerned